Retail, CPG and Logistics

 Relying solely on human decision-making is not the most effective approach to detect and prevent e-commerce fraud.
 AI tools that can emulate the experience of experienced fraud analysts while also eliminating human error repose confidence about the e-commerce environment’s security.
 ML models can be trained to identify new fraud attacks, evaluate fraud risks, and act accordingly.
 AI and ML not only help prevent fraud but also minimise manual reviews and gain greater control.

-E-commerce is growing alarmingly.
+Ecommerce is growing alarmingly.
 It is not surprising given the widespread availability of the Internet and the increasing preference for convenience shopping.
 However, trouble is also close behind.
-Global e-commerce fraud is also increasing.
-By 2027, fraud losses are estimated to cost e-commerce businesses $40.62 billion.
+Global ecommerce fraud is also increasing.
+By 2027, fraud losses due to payment fraud are estimated to cost e-commerce businesses $40.62 billion.

-E-commerce businesses can safeguard themselves and their customers the help of retail outsourcing companies with best practices for fraud prevention, such as implementing multi-factor authentication, monitoring transactions in real-time, staying current on fraud trends, educating staff and customers about fraud prevention, and investing in fraud prevention software.
+E-commerce businesses can safeguard themselves and their customers the help of retail outsourcing companies that specialize in ecommerce fraud prevention, such as implementing multi-factor authentication, monitoring transactions in real-time, staying current on fraud trends, educating staff and customers about fraud prevention, and investing in fraud prevention software.

-It's crucial to remember that preventing fraud is a continuous process that calls for constant vigil and remaining ahead of evolving fraud strategies.
+It's crucial to remember that ecommerce fraud prevention is a continuous process that calls for constant vigil and remaining ahead of evolving fraud strategies.

 * For organizations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed on organizational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
 A comprehensive, yet modular suite of services is doing exactly that.
 Equipping organizations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organizations that are innovating collaboratively for the future.